shadowings-zy/tiny-node-faas/README.md

 PATH: /func/update
 BODY: {
   author: string, // author of the function
-  id: number, // the id of the function
+  id: string, // the id of the function
   func: string, // your new function options?: FunctionOptions, // your new options of the function, if you don't add this parameter, we will use origin options }